sharmine-s/sql-databases/sql_bites/05_creating_new_data.md

 ## Introduction

-We use `INSERT` to create new records into a table.
+We use the `INSERT` query to create new records into a table.
 The general syntax is:

 ```sql
 INSERT INTO [table name]